-- UK visits and Trips: approximately £50 per year
+- UK visits and Trips will cost approximately £50 per year

-- Overseas trips or visits: approximately £350 per trip
+- Overseas trips or visits will cost approximately £350 per trip

-Display materials such as end of year show will cost approximately £30 per year, and if you would like off-site access to your work you can opt for pay £15 per month (student rate) for Adobe Creative Cloud and a Laptop or desktop computer (from circa £400 upwards)
+Display materials for your end of year show will cost approximately £30 per year, and if you would like off-site access to your work you can opt to pay £15 per month (student rate) for Adobe Creative Cloud and you may want to buy a laptop or desktop computer (from £400 upwards).

-You can also watch this short film to get a flavour of what the show had to offer:
+You can also watch this short film to get a flavour of what the show has to offer:

 Just two miles away from Park Campus and linked by a regular weekday discounted bus service, Avenue Campus has an excellent reputation as an ‘Arts Centre for all’.
 It boasts theatre performances, exhibitions and its own art gallery, which exhibits work from established artists, students, graduates and University staff.